rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 - You will be unable to access the Tools->Options menu to edit hammer configuration.
 All hammer configuration must be done through the hammerplusplus [config files](#hammerplusplus_gameconfigtxt).
 - You will not be able to use compilepal and will have to go through the map compilation process manually.
 If you get compilepal working on linux, please let me know.

+## Introductory notes
+- This tutorial utilizes a lot of symlinks.
+Make sure you read through the whole tutorial, because if you skip later on and don't understand where I get a directory from, it's probably because I used a symlink.

 ## Step 1: Requirements
 You will obviously need steam and proton.
 In my case I have proton 7.0.3 and experimental installed.
 This guide is not intended to handhold you through the process of installing proton, it is assumed that since you are using linux you at least know how to use a search engine to get it installed.
 ### Hammer